maldil/ICSE2023_PyEvolve_Artifacts/README.md

 * Link 3

 **Step 1.3:** Open VirtualBox.
 Click on the tools tab and then import the downloaded image file (`pyevolve.ova`) to VirtualBox, as shown below.

 <img src="https://github.com/maldil/ICSE2023_PyEvolve_Artifacts/blob/main/Import1.png" width="400">

 You will be taken to the window shown below, where the settings should appear as depicted.
 Click the 'Import' button, as indicated in the image.
 This may take a few minutes to import the image into VirtualBox.

 <img src="https://github.com/maldil/ICSE2023_PyEvolve_Artifacts/blob/main/import2.png" width="400">

 **Step 1.4:** To set up the configurations successfully, you need to disable the USB port of the virtual machine.
 To do this, follow the steps outlined in the following image.
-If this is not done properly, you will receive an error with the error code `NS_ERROR_FAILURE`.
+If this is not done properly, you will receive an error  in the step **Step 1.5** with the error code `NS_ERROR_FAILURE`.

 https://user-images.githubusercontent.com/20140049/213983265-3ddb4eed-ebdc-4192-8da7-ae8c49176234.mov